 - When used to treat nail infections, it takes time for your new healthy nails to grow out and replace the infected nails.

-Like all medicines, itraconazole can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, itraconazole can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|